Contrast-Security-OSS/docs/content/installation/ruby/RubySupportedTechnologies.md

 tags: "installation Ruby on Rails agent frameworks support troubleshooting gem" -->

 The Ruby agent supports Ruby language version 2.1.x and above.
-Framework support is currently for Ruby on Rails versions 3.x and above, and Sinatra 2.x and above.
-The Ruby agent is a standard Rack middleware, and may work in other Rack-based web frameworks like Sinatra.
+Framework support is currently for Ruby on Rails versions 3.x and above and Sinatra 2.x and above.
+The Ruby agent is a standard Rack middleware; it may work in other Rack-based web frameworks like Sinatra.

 ## Database Support